run-ai/docs/docs/admin/researcher-setup/templates.md

 A user template is a set of values, given to various submission parameters, to reduce manual input when submitting jobs.Similar to administrative templates, two sets of templates exist.
 One for interactive jobs, and the other for training jobs.

-User templates are defined per Run:AI Project.
+User templates are defined per Run:ai Project.

 ### Creating A User Template